ravendb/docs/Chapter02.rst

 logical entity.
 With document databases, all that information is already present in the document, and there is no need to do anything special.
 You just need to load the document, and the data is there.

-The down side here is while you can
+The down side here is while you can embedd information inside the document very easily, it is harder to *referece* information in other documents.
+In RDBMS, you can simply join to another table and get the data from the database that way.
+But document databases do not have the concept of joins (RavenDB has something similar called *includes*, which is discussed in :ref:`Chapter 6 <Chapter06>`, but it isn't really a parallel).

+As you can imagine, these two changes leads to drastically different methods of modeling data in a document database...

 Data modeling with document databases
 =====================================

-* How to model a document database
-* Documents and Indexes
 * Implications of document only storage:

   * Docs are independent
   * There are no joins
   * Queries only via indexes
+* Documents and Indexes
 * BASE - Basically AVailable, Soft State, Eventually Consistent